deccico/adrian2045.com/content/post/automatic-setup-of-django-nginx-and-gunicorn-on-ec2.md

 Some time ago I wrote some [lengthy instructions](/post/django-nginx-green-unicorn-in-an-ubuntu-11-10-ec2-instance) on how to configure Django, NGinx and Green Unicorn on a brand new Ubuntu EC2 instance.
 Now, I want to show how to automate the same tasks using a command line tool called Bellatrix.
-We will also provide a Jenkins (formerly Hudson) pipeline so we have, if we want, a nice display for the UI.
+We will also provide a Jenkins (formerly Hudson) pipeline, so we have (if we want) a nice display for the UI.

 # What is Bellatrix?

 ![](/images/posts/250px-Bellatrix.jpg)

 Bellatrix is a set of (magic) command line utilities for EC2.
-It wraps the boto library in order to provide a set of easy to use commands that will help you with the common EC2 operations (start, stop, list, provision, burn, etc.) You can find more information about Bellatrix on this link.
+It wraps the boto library in order to provide a set of easy to use commands that will help you with the most common EC2 operations (start, stop, list, provision, burn, etc.)
+You can find more information about Bellatrix on this [link](https://bellatrix.readthedocs.io/en/latest/).

-We will use Bellatrix to help us provisioning a blank Ubuntu EC2 image (AMI) by using these commands:
+We will use Bellatrix to help us to provision a blank Ubuntu EC2 image (AMI) by using these commands:

 ```bash
     pip install bellatrix